quarkiverse/quarkus-jnosql/README.md

 </dependency>
 ```

-Please refer to the [AranboDB JNoSQL driver](https://github.com/eclipse/jnosql-databases#arangodb) for specific configuration.
+For specific configuration details, please refer to the [AranboDB JNoSQL driver](https://github.com/eclipse/jnosql-databases#arangodb).

-### DynamoDB
+#### DynamoDB

-Add the dependency to the target project:
+Add the DynamoDB dependency to your project's `pom.xml`:

 ```xml
 <dependency>